rlankhorst/zip-recipes/src/README.md

 == Changelog ==

-= 4.33 Time savers and much more =
+= 4.34 Time savers and much more =
 - New: Total time is automatically calculated (one less field to fill out!)
 - New: The [Featured Image](https://en.support.wordpress.com/featured-images/) of a post will automatically be used in the structured data to tell search engines that the featured images is also the recipe image.
 You no longer have to set a recipe image if you set a featured image! #TimeSaver
 - New: Pasting ingredients and instructions just got easier.
 We now remove blank lines and extra leading and trailing spaces from ingredients. #SoMuchFreeTimeNow
-- (New Lover plan feature:) [Recipe Reviews](https://www.ziprecipes.net/#recipe-reviews).
+- (New premium feature:) [Recipe Reviews](https://www.ziprecipes.net/landing/reviews/).
 With Recipe reviews, you can engage with your readers and allow them to rate your recipes by adding a comment along their rating and explain why they LOVE your recipes!
-- (New Lover plan feature:) [Serving adjustments](https://www.ziprecipes.net/#serving-adjustment) feature.
+- (New premium feature:) [Serving adjustments](https://www.ziprecipes.net/#serving-adjustment) feature.
 Your readers have bigger families (or littler ones) than you do but now they can adjust the number of servings in your recipe with ease.
+- New: Chinese translation
+- Fixed: Added a Polish term
 - Fixed issue with yield (or servings) field not appearing in some premium themes (Cozy Orange and Canada)
 - Fixed: warning appearing for some users in create/edit recipe screen
-- Fixed: RecipeSearch could not be disabled
+- Fixed: Recipe Search could not be disabled
+- Fixed: Some people saw crashes due to a conflict
+- Fixed: a conflict with VisualComposer plugin